Metro Ride

-Metro Ride provides public bus transportation for the Wausau, Wisconsin area.
+Metro Ride, formerly Wausau Area Transit System (WATS), provides public bus transportation in the Wausau, Wisconsin area.

-Metro Ride operates 7 routes in the City of Wausau which run at 30-minute intervals.
+Metro Ride operates 7 routes in the City of Wausau, which run at 30-minute intervals.
 The service also provides several express routes to supplement the main routes when school is in session.

-Hours of operation are 6:30 a.m. to 6:30 p.m.
-Monday through Friday.
-Buses do not operate on Saturdays or Sundays.
-The main transfer facility is located in the downtown area, one block from the Marathon County Courthouse.
-The Wausau Transit Center at 555 Jefferson Street was upgraded and expanded in 2005.
-This location also serves intercity buses.
+Hours of operation are 6:30 a.m. to 6:30 p.m. on weekdays, with no services on weekends.
+The main transfer facility is located in the downtown area and also serves intercity buses.